jamespearse80/ICRC-Modern-Cloud-Apps/Whiteboard design session/WDS trainer guide - Modern cloud apps.md

     Understand that for Azure Storage, the geo-failover process is controlled by Azure. in the event of a major disaster that affects the primary location, Azure will first try to restore the data in the primary location.
 Failing that, affected customers will be notified via their subscription contact information.
 As part of the failover, the customer's "account.\<service\>.core.windows.net" DNS entry would be updated to point from the primary location to the secondary location.
 In other words, the connection information to Azure Storage does not need to be changed in the application configuration.

-3.  _How long would a failover take and how much data could be lost, in terms of time?_
+3. How long would a failover take and how much data could be lost, in terms of time?

     The amount of time a failover takes is the Recovery Time Objective (RTO) and the amount of data loss that might transpire due to any replication latency is the Recovery Point Objective (RPO).

     For SQL Database on the Premium Tier, the RTO is less than 30 seconds and the RPO is less than 5 seconds.

-    For Azure Storage, the RTO is about 24 hours and the RPO is typically less than 15 minutes (though this has no explicit SLA).
+    For Azure Storage, the RTO is about 24 hours and the RPO is typically less than 15 minutes, although this has no explicit SLA.
 Given the potentially long RTO and RPO for Azure Storage, Contoso might consider using RA-GRS storage and when a failover happens use the RA-GRS for read and a separate storage account for the writing of new files.

-_Access control_
+**Access control**

-1.  _With respect to managing access to the call center website, explain how you would recommend Contoso implement a solution that meets their requirements.
-Be specific about both the implementation and the process you would use to gain Contoso's acceptance of the proposed solution._
+1. With respect to managing access to the call center website, explain how you would recommend Contoso implement a solution that meets their requirements.
+Be specific about both the implementation and the process you would use to gain Contoso's acceptance of the proposed solution_

     Contoso could capitalize on Azure Active Directory to manage the user accounts for the call center staff.
 They would need to provision an Azure Active Directory tenant in the Premium Tier to provide the branding.
 Once they have the tenant, they can create login screen branding by using the management portal.